 “See, we do let gay men donate blood,” says Canadian Blood Services after quarantine forces thousands to be celibate for a year

-OTTAWA – Health Canada and Canadian Services bragged this morning that their controversial ban on accepting blood donations from who have with men (MSM) “is basically no big deal” now that lockdowns have forced thousands of Gay, Bisexual and Pansexual men to live a celibate lifestyle.
+OTTAWA – Health Canada and Canadian Blood Services bragged this morning that their controversial ban on accepting blood donations from men who have sex with men (MSM) “is basically no big deal” now that COVID lockdowns have forced thousands of Gay, Bisexual and Pansexual men to live a celibate lifestyle.

 “We did it!” she added as balloons fell and a banner unfurled behind her reading ‘Being Gay is A-OK! (as long as we’re in a Pandemic)’